seagle0128/.emacs.d/README.md

-(setq centaur-server nil)                      ; Enable `server-mode' or not: t or nil (setq centaur-icon nil)                        ; Display icons or not: t or nil (setq centaur-package-archives 'emacs-china)   ; Package repo: melpa, melpa-mirror, emacs-china, netease or tuna (setq centaur-theme 'light)                    ; Color theme: auto, default, classic, colorful, dark, light, day or night (setq centaur-dashboard nil)                   ; Use dashboard at startup or not: t or nil (setq centaur-lsp 'eglot)                      ; Set LSP client: lsp-mode, eglot or nil (setq centaur-chinese-calendar t)              ; Use Chinese calendar or not: t or nil
+(setq centaur-server nil)                      ; Enable `server-mode' or not: t or nil (setq centaur-icon nil)                        ; Display icons or not: t or nil (setq centaur-package-archives 'emacs-china)   ; Package repo: melpa, melpa-mirror, emacs-china, netease or tuna (setq centaur-theme 'light)                    ; Color theme: auto, random, default, classic, colorful, dark, light, day or night
+(setq centaur-dashboard nil)                   ; Use dashboard at startup or not: t or nil (setq centaur-lsp 'eglot)                      ; Set LSP client: lsp-mode, eglot or nil (setq centaur-chinese-calendar t)              ; Use Chinese calendar or not: t or nil